 - 1. The AMS should include the following: - a.
 Date of pregnancy confirmation, date of last menstrual period, estimated current gestational age, and estimated date of delivery (ultrasound-based, if available). - b.
 Pregnancy status uncomplicated (single, intrauterine with no high-risk features) or high-risk/complicated.
 See definitions on page 1 and item #4 below. - c.
-Date of start of 12th week of gestation and date of end of 26th week of gestation (to assist waiver authority with addressing ICAO provisions relating to pregnancy, which is particularly relevant if waiver is requested for a timeframe outside 12-28 weeks gestation). - d.
-Any significant pregnancy-related symptoms or conditions. - e.
-Past obstetrical history and past gynecological history relevant to the pregnancy.
-Include past pregnancy dates, delivery types, complications, history of ectopic pregnancy, miscarriages, fibroids, etc.
+Date of 12 weeks 0 days and date of 32 weeks 0 days of gestation. - d.
+Any significant pregnancy-related symptoms or conditions.